 - In-custody programs and activities

 - Reporting for Work in Lieu of Jail (WILOJ)

 We offer many in-house programs for AICs that are designed to enhance the safety and order of the jail and improve public safety.
 All our programs focus on increasing opportunities for AICs to encourage more productive behavior upon release.

 Shortly after lodging, Jail Programs Counselors assess eligible AICs as an initial step toward developing a long-term plan.
-Our ultimate goal aims for successful transitions back into the community as productive community members.
-The latest assessment tool helps us identify not only the history of each AIC but also insight into their motivations and what support factors could make them more productive when they leave jail.
+Our goal is to prepare adults in custody for a successful transition back into the community as productive community members.
+The latest assessment tool helps us identify not only the history of each AIC but also provides insight into their motivations and what support factors could make them more productive when they leave jail.

-Qualifying AICs have a wide array of optional opportunities they can apply for.
+Qualifying AICs have a wide array of opportunities they can participate in.
 (Some programs remain limited due to COVID-19.)